juliana-santana/juliana-santana/README.md

 - 🔭 I’m work on Hospidata.

 - ⚡ Fun fact: I like to learn new things, especially in the area of ​​software quality.
-I watched the series, read about the market news and study.
+Watch series, read about what's new in the market and be challenged.

 - 🌱 I’m learning about API testing and improving my knowledge of automated testing.

 - 👯 I am looking to collaborate with the community on software quality testing.

-- 🔗 Aqui estão alguns dos meus links:
+- 🔗 Here are some of my links:
     -  [Linkedin](https://www.linkedin.com/in/juliana-santana-/)
     -  [Medium](https://medium.com/@julianasantana75)